isa-group/governify-project-poetisa-billing/README.md

 ### Configuration

-Is important to put the URL of api-evaluator in "src\backend\configurations\config.yaml"
+Is important to put the URL of api-evaluator in "src\backend\configurations\config.yaml" and the host and port of influxdb